hosseindarab/Moon-Phase-Trading-Indicator/README.md

 - Lunar markers
   - Past and upcoming Full/New Moons
   - Future markers pinned at the latest price (▲ green Full Moon, ▼ red New Moon)
+  - Moon events are snapped to the nearest trading day to ensure markers appear on the chart
 - Dual y-axes
   - Left: Price
   - Right: Portfolio Value (overlay)
 - Trades table
   - Most recent first with dates normalized to day
 - Interactive Plotly chart embedded in Streamlit
-- Global results summary at the end of the app
+- Global results summary section at the end of the app

 ## Quickstart